nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 > **IMPORTANT**: It is important to take periodic journal hot copies when journal hot copy is enabled.
 Otherwise, the journal will keep growing which can lead to filling the archive volume space.

-It is possible to disable backup jobs creation by setting `hotcopy.enableBackups` to `false`.
+It is possible to disable backup jobs creation by setting `hotCopy.enableBackups` to `false`.
 Custom backup jobs that use the `nuobackup` script can be configured to support more complex workflows and backup strategies.

 The logs for each backup job can be seen using `kubectl get logs <job pod name>`.
 For example: